dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 `Confusion matrices`
 `Cross-validation`

-Feature importance extracted for tree-based models.
+Models are tuned automatically and the best performers are selected for the final evaluation and visualization.
+Additionaly, **feature importance** is extracted for tree-based models.

 ---

 ## Visualization
-*Located in:*
 > - *notebooks/08_evaluation_and_visualization.ipynb*

-- Maps using GeoPandas, Matplotlib, and Seaborn.
+- Mapping and Plotting using ArcGIS, GeoPandas, Matplotlib, and Seaborn.
-- IDW interpolation for environmental variables in ArcGIS.
+- Raster Workfow and IDW interpolation for environmental variables workflow in ArcGIS.

 Example Output: